aofarrel/myco/doc/inputs.md

 ## Task-level inputs

 ### Software settings
-If you are on a backend that does not support call cacheing, you can use the `bluepeter` inputs to skip the download of the reference genome.
+If you are on a backend that does not support call cacheing, you can use the 'bluepeter' inputs to skip the download of the reference genome.

 | task | name | type | default | description |
 |:---:|:---:|:---:|:---:|:---:|